A Vision for Change

 The AFWI makes scientific knowledge about brain development applicable and useful to policy-makers, practitioners, front-line workers, and the public.
 It contributes to the development, mobilization, and communication of this knowledge in ways that respond directly to needs and gaps in relevant systems—gaps that are identified through direct engagement with these systems.

-- A Partner to Public and Community Systems in a Learning Journey
+- Partner to Public and Community Systems in a Learning Journey

 As the AFWI has evolved from its earliest inception to the present day, consistent themes have emerged.
-These themes, which relate to the initiative’s fundamental values, strategic position, and approach, are central to the foundation’s identity.
+These themes, which relate to the Initiative’s fundamental values, strategic position, and approach, are central to the foundation’s identity.
 They form a basis for the AFWI’s ability to carry out its organizing principles.
+The AFWI strives to:

 - Improve outcomes for children and families.